Sustainability

 Recycling bins

-Recycling bins have been used for many years at the market and the market already diverts more than 20 tonnes of recycling each year through our yellow recycling bins.
+Recycling bins have been used for many years at the market and are still incredibly important part of sorting our waste.
+The market diverts more than 20 tonnes of recycling each year through our yellow recycling bins.

 Cardboard bins for stallholders